-We have nearly 25 years of experience running major chess camps.
+We have over 25 years of experience running major chess camps.

-Currently we are involved with two week-long "national caliber" top-tier chess camps:
+We are involved with two week-long premier chess camps:

 Caveman Chess Camp provides a week of high-quality instruction and chess-related activities featuring some of the world’s premier players and teachers.
 We welcome chess players of all ages, abilities, and experience levels, to enjoy a week of classes, demonstrations, lectures, tournaments, and games, games, and more games with fellow chess enthusiasts.

 Caveman Chess Camp has five options that are a "camp-within-a-camp" -- providing each student with alternatives that best fit their needs.
 Generally, there are multiple classes available within each section option.

 Resident fee includes camp registration, double-dorm room, Sunday dinner, M-Th breakfast-lunch-dinner, and Friday breakfast.

 Non-resident fee includes camp registration, lunch and dinner, M-Th.; Non-residents still need to register Sunday afternoon, and arrive for the Sunday evening simul by 5:50 p.m.
 (There are nearby restaurants for dinner on Sunday.)
 Non-residents need to arrive at the tournament room by 7:50 a.m.
 M-F, and will plan on departing approximately 9:00 p.m.
 Sun-Th, noon on Friday.

 More information below.
 To learn how to register, click here.
 Do not register students for sections for which they do not qualify.
 Such students will be moved to the correct section and no refund will be given.
 Instead, follow the Class Exception Procedure, which requires students to register for the correct section and apply for an exception.

 Explorer: $595 resident, $495 non-resident, (plus registration timing fee)